cockroachdb/docs/v22.1/create-security-certificates-custom-ca.md

 docs_area:
 ---

-This document discusses the advanced use cases for using [Public Key Infrastructure (PKI)](security-reference/transport-layer-security.html) security certificates with CockroachDB.
+This document discusses the use of advanced [Public Key Infrastructure (PKI)](security-reference/transport-layer-security.html) systems and certificates issued by them with CockroachDB. security certificates with CockroachDB.
 PKI certificates are used in CockroachDB for TLS encryption and for node and client authentication.

 Approach | Use case description
 -------------|------------